maxpat78/w32_fnmatch/README.md

 ===========

-This package contains an exact Python implementation of the wildcard matching scheme found in the old Windows Command prompt[*].
+This package contains an exact Python implementation of the wildcard matching scheme found in modern Windows Command prompt.

 The w32_fnmatch.py provides a fnmatch compatible regex translator for use in Python's standard fnmatch module.